The Happy Return: Plot summary

 When Hornblower visits Panama City to meet with the Spanish Viceroy, the Englishwoman Lady Barbara Wellesley, a (fictional) sister of Marquess Wellesley and Sir Arthur Wellesley (the future Duke of Wellington), comes aboard.
 The packet ship she was on in the Caribbean had been captured some time before.
-Freed by Spain's changing sides, and fleeing a yellow fever epidemic ashore, she requests passage back to England.
+Freed when Spain changed sides, and fleeing a yellow fever epidemic ashore, she requests passage back to England.
 Hornblower reluctantly takes Lady Barbara and her maid Hebe aboard, warning her that he must first hunt and destroy the Natividad before El Supremo can capture a Spanish ship carrying funds crucial to the Spanish war effort from Manila to Acapulco.

 In the subsequent battle Hornblower uses masterful tactics to sink the Natividad, though the Lydia herself is heavily damaged.
 Limping back to Panama to effect repairs, Hornblower is informed that, now that there is no further threat from the Natividad, he is not welcome in any Spanish American port.
 He manages to find a natural harbour on the island of Coiba, where he refits.

 After completing repairs, Hornblower encounters the haughty Spanish envoy once again on the same lugger.
 He is invited aboard the lugger and finds El Supremo chained to the deck on his way to execution.

 Hornblower sets sail for England.
 On the long voyage home he and Lady Barbara become strongly attracted to each other.
 She makes the first overt advances and they embrace passionately, but Barbara's maid Hebe walking in on them brings Hornblower to the realisation that a ship's captain must not indulge in sexual dalliance with a passenger.
 He tells Barbara, truthfully, that he is married.
-After her rejection Barbara avoids him as best she can.
+After being rejected, Barbara avoids him as best she can.
 The Lydia arrives at Saint Helena soon afterwards and Lady Barbara transfers to a more spacious ship.